-There are over 600 elected offices in King County, about half of which are up for election every odd-numbered year.
-Over half of local elected offices are uncontested each election year and a handful will go unfilled.
+There are more than 600 elected offices in King County, about half of which are up for election every odd-numbered year.
+More than half of local elected offices are uncontested each election year, and a handful will go unfilled.
 Why does this matter?
-Perhaps the current officeholder is doing a great job?
-Yes, but sometimes they are not representing community interests or listening to the diversity of voices and needs, and someone like you can do a better job.
+Perhaps the current officeholder is doing a great job… but sometimes they are not representing community interests or listening to a diversity of voices and needs, and someone like you can do a better job.

-Study after study shows that diverse groups make better decisions, your perspective may be exactly what is needed to help a council, board or commission improve their decision-making.
+Study after study shows that diverse groups make better decisions.
+Your unique perspective may be exactly what is needed to help a council, board or commission improve their decision-making.

 We need more and better leaders.

 Politicians make decisions that affect our lives and our loved ones’ lives every day.
 From adopting school curriculums to setting utility fees and fines, from land use permits and zoning to economic development policies, from sidewalk placement to preservation of greenspace and parks, people with political power make new policies and laws that shape the way we live.